-Join Scott Simpson for an in-depth discussion in this video What is SSH?, part of Understanding SSH.
+Join Scott Simpson for an in-depth discussion in this video What is SSH?, part of Learning SSH.

 - SSH, or Secure SHell, is a protocol for connecting from one computer to another, usually in order to use the Command-line interface, or Command Shell on a remote system.
 It's very widely for system administration such as software update, configuration management, and deployment on Linux and Mac OS X machines.
 Using SSH is, in many ways, just like sitting in front of a terminal window on the screen of the remote server.
 But instead of being in a data center or crouched next to a server with a keyboard balanced on your knee, you can connect to an SSH session from your couch, a coffee shop, your desk, or even your smartphone or tablet computer.

 It's pretty handy to have a SHell window open for troubleshooting while you're working on a web app or consulting documentation about a process you're following on a remote server.
 There are SSH Clients, the software you use to set up a connection to an SSH server, available for all the major computer operating systems and tablet operating systems.
 Mac OS X and Linux have the SSH application built-in, accessible through the terminal and Windows has a few options available.
 I'll show a popular one called PuTTY in this course.